LinkedInLearning/laravel-9-essential-training-3007804/README.md

-# COURSENAME
+# Laravel 9.0 Essential Training
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Laravel 9.0 Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions